bmc-compuware/TTT-CLI-Local/README.md

 # Overview
-The BMC Compuware Topaz for Total Test extension can be used to execute either Unit or Functional test scenarios automatically.
+The BMC AMI DevX Total Test extension can be used to execute either Unit or Functional test scenarios automatically.

 # BMC AMI DevX Total Test